fzyzcjy/flutter_rust_bridge/book/src/tutorial_with_flutter.md

 This step is optional, since I have generated the source code already (in quickstart).
 Even if you do it, you should not see anything changed.

 As soon as you make any modification to `api.rs`, you need to run codegen again.
-More informations about requirements for code generation can be seen in the [Installing dependencies](integrate/deps.md) section.
+More information about requirements for code generation can be seen in the [Installing dependencies](integrate/deps.md) section.

 ## Run app